metablockshq/metablocks.world/content/posts/2022-mint-nft-candy-machine-v2.md

 ---
 publishedOn: 2022-01-24T12:39:06.938Z
-title: How to mint an NFT using Candy Machine V2 [scripts included]
+title: How to mint an NFT using Candy Machine V2 [includes code]
 subTitle: Scripts and code to make you a pro ape NFT maker in the Solana ecosystem
 featured: false
 heroImg: /img/content/posts/mint-nft-cm-v2-cover.jpg